tylerneylon/pumba/parse7.lua.md

     -- Later, runnable rules also receive `run` keys.
 A run key is required for -- `seq` rules but is optional for `or` rules.

-    -- TODO Consider support question-items in this grammar.
+    -- TODO Be able to parse modes.

     local rules = {
       phrase = {kind = 'or', items = {'statement'}}